 Deportation is one of the most frightening situations that may arise.
 Kathryn Karam is experienced in developing creative solutions to difficult problems.
 She will search for the best possible removal defense for you, your loved one or your valued employee.
-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to set up a consultation.
+Call Karam Immigration Law today at (832) 582-0620 to set up a consultation.

-The Law Office of Kathryn N. Karam, P.C. assists with those facing removal proceedings in the immigration court in Houston, which could include anyone in the region, including Sugar Land, The Woodlands, Cypress, Tomball or Cinco Ranch.
+Karam Immigration Law assists with those facing removal proceedings in the immigration court in Houston, which could include anyone in the region, including Sugar Land, The Woodlands, Cypress, Tomball or Cinco Ranch.